pnp/blog/content/post/microsoft-365-pnp-community-december-2021-update.md

 tags: []
 type: "regular"
 ---
-{{< image alt="dec-2021-pnp-promo.png" src="images/blog/microsoft-365-pnp-community-december-2021-update/dec-2021-pnp-promo.png" >}}

 Microsoft 365 Community (PnP) December 2021 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
 This article is a summary of all the different areas and topics around the community work we do around Microsoft 365 ecosystem during the past month.
 Thank you for being part of this success.

 *Sharing is caring!*

 ## What is Microsoft 365 Community (PnP)

 [Microsoft 365 PnP](http://aka.ms/m365pnp) is a nick-name for Microsoft 365 platform community activities coordinated by numerous teams inside of the Microsoft 365 engineering organizations.
 PnP is a community-driven open-source initiative where Microsoft and external community members are sharing their learning's around implementation practices for Microsoft 365.
 Topics vary from Microsoft Viva, Microsoft Graph, Microsoft Teams, Power Platform, OneDrive and SharePoint.
 Active development and contributions happen in GitHub by providing contributions to the samples, reusable components, and documentation for different areas.
 PnP is owned and coordinated by Microsoft engineering, but this is work done by the community for the community.

 -   See more details from [New Microsoft 365 Patterns and Practices